Medically reviewed by Drugs.com. Last updated on Apr 12, 2022.

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

-Using eliglustat with any of the following is not recommended.
-Your doctor may decide not to treat you with this medication, change some of the other medicines you take, or give you special instructions about the use of food, alcohol, or tobacco.
+Using eliglustat with any of the following is usually not recommended, but may be unavoidable in some cases.
+If used together, your doctor may change the dose or how often you use eliglustat, or give you special instructions about the use of food, alcohol, or tobacco.

 - Grapefruit Juice